 Food is an essential part of late season deer hunting.
 By this time, most of the acorn crop has been devoured or is inedible.
 Hunters will need to focus on available food sources in their area.
 They can set up a stand site leading to or from a food source.

 “One thing I have found late in the season that’s still available—usually—is water oak acorns,” Daniel remarks.
 “I have taken several deer over the years with these small acorns in their stomachs.”

 River and creek drainages will usually have some water oaks along or near the banks.
 Also, by chance there could be some other late acorns still accessible.
 Agricultural crop fields are another location that can provide food for deer late in the season.

 “Deer will also eat privet hedges,” comments Daniel.
 “These can be found along creek bottoms and swamp areas.”

-There are many different types of food still available to deer in the late season.
+There are many foods still available to deer in the late season.
 Food plots that have not seen a lot of hunting pressure may receive a visit from a buck.
 Expect the deer to show up late in the final minutes of legal shooting light.
 A game camera can help with the scouting and minimize human impact on the area.